guardstrikelab/race-docs/install_en.md

 - LibOpenDrive
 - CodeMirror

-推荐的系统版本配置：
+Recommended system version configuration:

 - Ubuntu 20.04
 - NVIDIA 3060
-- NVIDIA 驱动 510.108
+- NVIDIA driver 510.108

-## 2.6 安装模块说明
+## 2.6 Installation Module Description
 ### 2.6.1 Carla
-执行仿真测试的组件，该目录下包含Carla安装所需的脚本文件和安装包。
+The component that executes simulation testing.
+This directory includes the necessary scripts and installation packages for Carla installation.
 ### 2.6.2 Database
-数据库及中间件组件：包含 mysql、Redis、etcd、influxdb：
+Database and middleware components, including mysql, Redis, etcd, and influxdb:

-- mysql 存储的是整个仿真测试的运行结果；
+- mysql stores the results of the entire simulation test;
-- influxdb 存储的是图表展示所需的测试数据；
+- influxdb stores the test data required for chart display;
-- Redis 存储的是运行任务的过程信息；
+- Redis stores the process information of running tasks;
-- etcd 做为任务调度中间件使用；
+- etcd is used as the middleware for task scheduling;

-该目录下包含所有对应组件的安装包和安装脚本。
+This directory includes installation packages and installation scripts for all corresponding components.
 ### 2.6.3 Services
-服务组件包含 5 大模块；
+The service component includes 5 modules:

-- oasis-simulate 负责与仿真器的交互，运行测试用例以及结果的收集；
+- oasis-simulate is responsible for interaction with the simulator, running test cases, and collecting results;
-- oasis-viz 负责对场景运行过程的传感器相关数据收集及显示；
+- oasis-viz is responsible for collecting and displaying sensor-related data during the scene running process;
-- oasis-data 负责对场景运行过程中视频的录制和回放；
+- oasis-data is responsible for recording and replaying videos during the scene running process;
-- oasis-task-manager 负责整个测试任务的调度，流程控制；
+- oasis-task-manager is responsible for scheduling the entire test task and process control;
-- oasis-server 整个仿真测试平台的 web 服务器，负责处理页面的下发的请求；
+- oasis-server is the web server for the entire simulation testing platform, responsible for processing requests sent by the page;

-该目录下包含所有对应组件的安装包和安装脚本。
+This directory includes installation packages and installation scripts for all corresponding components.

 ### 2.6.4 Oasis-web
-界面展示组件，负责作业生成、下发以及运行结果的展示。
+The interface display component is responsible for generating, issuing, and displaying the results of the task.
-该目录下包含对应组件的安装包和安装脚本。
+This directory includes installation packages and installation scripts for the corresponding components.

 ### 2.6.5 Oasis-electron-linux
-桌面快捷方式组件，双击可打开 oasis-web。
+The desktop shortcut component, double-click to open oasis-web.

 ### 2.6.6 Public
-公共组件，包含 docker、nvidia-docker、docker-compose、openssh 的安装包和安装脚本。
+The public component includes installation packages and installation scripts for docker, nvidia-docker, docker-compose, and openssh.

 ## 2.7 本地存储目录说明

-- /oasisdata/data： 视频回放、传感器相关数据；
+- /oasisdata/data: video replay, sensor-related data;
-- /oasisdata/log： 视频回放、传感器相关日志；
+- /oasisdata/log: video replay, sensor-related logs;
-- /oasisviz/data： 测试回放数据；
+- /oasisviz/data: test replay data;
-- /oasisviz/log： 测试回放模块日志；
+- /oasisviz/log: test replay module logs;
-- /opt/db_data/etcd：中间件 etcd 存储路径；
+- /opt/db_data/etcd: middleware etcd storage path;
-- /opt/db_data/influx：数据库 influx 存储路径；
+- /opt/db_data/influx: database influx storage path;
-- /opt/db_data/mysql：数据库 mysql 存储路径；
+- /opt/db_data/mysql: database mysql storage path;
-- /opt/db_data/redis：数据库 redis 存储路径；
+- /opt/db_data/redis: database redis storage path;

 ***